ShMcK/coderoad-es2015/tutorial/1/01/let.md

 }
 letTest();

 ```
 ))

-+ fix the for loop to log numbers from 1 to 5
++ fix the broken loop to log numbers 1 to 5
 @test('1/01/03')
 @action(insert(
 ```